an-li/fictional-moba-database-and-application/README.md

-# Fictional MOBA Database management system
+# Fictional MOBA database management system and application
 Database management system and application program for a fictional MOBA similar to League of Legends by Riot Games

 ## Requirements